wso2/docs-mi/en/docs/reference/connectors/amazonsqs-connector/amazonsqs-inbound-endpoint-example.md

 ## What you'll build

 This scenario demonstrates how the AmazonSQS inbound endpoint works as a message consumer.
-The Amazon SQS queue will receive messages from a third party system, while the integration runtime will keep listening to the messages from that queue.
+The Amazon SQS queue will receive messages from a third-party system, while the integration runtime will keep listening to the messages from that queue.
 The WSO2 AmazonSQS Inbound Endpoint will receive the message and notify.
 If you are extending this sample scenario, you can perform any kind of mediation using the [mediators]({{base_path}}/reference/mediators/about-mediators/).

 ## Prerequisites - Create AmazonSQS Simple Queue